 For instance, brain trauma might not leave a victim with visible signs of injury.
 In minor TBIs and closed head injuries, the damage is caused when the brain collides with the inside of the skull.
 As such, the plaintiff could appear physically fine even if they sustained significant internal brain damage.

-Because of this, a skilled local attorney will often work with expert witnesses to demonstrate the severity of a victim’s head injuries to the court.
+Because of this, a skilled local attorney will often work with expert witnesses to demonstrate the severity of a victim’s traumatic brain injuries to the court.
 This is critical in recovering the full value of a TBI victim’s losses.

 The damages available in a TBI claim will depend on the severity of the injuries and the defendant’s level of liability.
 If the plaintiff is found partially at fault, the court will reduce their damages.
 An injured victim should work with seasoned legal counsel to contest any allegations of fault and fight for the full, fair value of their TBI case.